jekuno/milia/README.md

 can be found via the sources listed below:

 * see doc/sample.sh for easy generator usage for setting up and creating a working app.
+  Although all the same information is here in this README, it's perhaps clearer, and presented better, as a step-by-step instruction manual.
+This README must perforce be more as a reference manual.
 * the sample app uses web-theme-app to provide some pleasantly formatted views for your testing pleasure.
 * see doc/manual_sample.sh for complete step-by-step instructions for manually setting up and creating a working app.
 * if you want to know exactly everything the generators are doing, see the manual_sample.sh